ssoyoung/device-unlocking-system/README.md

         - there are 3 mongo db (for transaction & watch)
             - but watch function is not implemented this time (TO-DO)
         - time is needed to run all process successfully
-            - when you see below message in console, youn can use device-unlocking-system
+            - when you see below message in console, you can use device-unlocking-system

             unlocking-server  | success to connect mongo DB!